 - 2. Design and position the object as required. - 3.
 Open the Actions subcategory. - 4.
 Specify an action parameter, for example, On Click. - 1.
 Select the Counter object from the first drop-down list. - 2.
-Select Count Up from the second drop-down list.
+Select Count Up or Count Down from the second drop-down list.

-You can assign the Count Up action to one or more objects.
+You can assign the Count Up or Count Down action to one or more objects.